Ajayksah/Ajay/README.md

 # Ajay
 <br>
-Hey there, I am Ajay backend developer and i am also practising in digital marketing.
+Hey there, I am Ajay backend developer and i am also practicing in digital marketing.